Jeapie/jeapie-docs/docs/API/notifications-Create-Notification.md

 #### Authentication

-Go to link to read about [Jeapie authentication](Server-API-Overview/#authentication).
+Click the following link to read about [Jeapie authentication](Server-API-Overview/#authentication).

 #### Full example for Mobile platforms